 - Temporary Total Disability (TTD): An employee who is totally incapable of returning to work for a set period of time may be paid TTD.
 These benefits will be terminated when the temporary disability is cleared and the employee is able to return to work.

-For more information about filing a workers’ compensation claim, or appealing a denial, contact our team of Santa Ana work injury attorneys.
+For more information about filing a workers’ compensation claim, or appealing a denial, contact our team of Santa Ana workeman's comp attorneys.
 Ufkes & Bright can be reached at 714.500.8661.